MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/advanced-hunting-best-practices.md

     | extend DriveLetter = extractjson("$.DriveLetter", AdditionalFields)
      ```

-- **Has beats contains** — Avoid searching substrings unnecessarily by using the `has` operator instead of `contains`.
+- **Has beats contains** — To avoid searching substrings within words unnecessarily, use the `has` operator instead of `contains`.
+[Learn about string operators](https://docs.microsoft.com/azure/data-explorer/kusto/query/datatypes-string-operators)
 - **Search specific columns** — Look in a specific column rather than running full text searches across all columns.
-Don't use `*`.
+Don't use `*` to check all columns.
 - **Case-sensitive for speed** — Case-sensitive searches are more specific and generally more performant.
+Names of case-sensitive [string operators](https://docs.microsoft.com/azure/data-explorer/kusto/query/datatypes-string-operators), such as `has_cs` and `contains_cs`, generally end with `_cs`.
 - **Parse, don't extract** — Whenever possible, use parse functions such as [parse_json()](https://docs.microsoft.com/azure/data-explorer/kusto/query/parsejsonfunction) instead of [extract()](https://docs.microsoft.com/azure/data-explorer/kusto/query/extractfunction) or similar functions that use regular expression.
-Reserve regex use for more complex scenarios.
+Reserve regular expression use for more complex scenarios.
 - **Filter tables not expressions** — Don't filter on a calculated column if you can filter on a table column.
-- **No 3-character terms** — Avoid comparing or filtering with three-character terms, which are not indexed.
+- **No three-character terms** — Avoid comparing or filtering using terms with three characters or fewer.
+These short terms are not indexed and will require more resources to match.
-- **Project selectively** — When joining tables, project only the columns you need.
+- **Project selectively** — Projecting only the columns you need can make results easier to understand.
+Projecting specific columns prior to running [join](https://docs.microsoft.com/azure/data-explorer/kusto/query/joinoperator) or similar operations also helps improve performance .

 ## Optimize the `join` operator
 The [join operator](https://docs.microsoft.com/azure/data-explorer/kusto/query/joinoperator) merges rows from two tables my matching values in specified columns.
 Apply the these tips to optimize queries that use this operator.